 Unified Development Ordinance

 On July 16, 2019, the City of Burlington adopted a new Unified Development Ordinance (UDO).
-It came into effect on November 1, 2019 and has been recently amended by City Council on May 4, 2021.
+It came into effect on November 1, 2019 and has been recently amended by City Council on January 4, 2022.
 The UDO contains regulations on how to plan-for, use, and build projects in the City.
 They also apply to the Extra-Territorial Jurisdiction (ETJ) of Burlington.
+To help you better understand the UDO, staff has prepared a resource guide: Quick Reference for UDO.
+Further below on this page, you may access the latest amended version of the UDO as well as redline references showing you the UDO's changes over time.

 UDO - A Living Document